Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 Once you have downloaded and extracted the zip package, open the extracted folder and double-click on `MonitoringDemo.exe`.

-The details on how the demo is setup can be found in the demo [setup walkthrough](walkthrough-setup.md).
+The details on how the demo is set up can be found in the demo [setup walkthrough](walkthrough-setup.md).

 ## Demo walk-through